HaodongHD/Cell-Segmentation-and-Lineage-Tracking/README.md

 If you use this code for research or publication, please cite:

-> Qin, H. (2025). *Physics-informed geometric modeling of biological aging and information flow in cell populations.* Salk Institute for Biological Studies.
+> Qin, H. (2025). *Active cell divisions generate fourfold orientationally ordered phase in living tissue.* Salk Institute for Biological Studies.

 ---

-## 📬 Contact

-For questions or collaborations, please contact **Haodong Qin** at [haodongqin@ucsd.edu](mailto:haodongqin@ucsd.edu).